By Lawrence Haywood, Aug 3, 2024

 Vung Vieng Fishing Village

-That offering in Bai Tu Long Bay is Vung Vieng Fishing Village, a small, colourful commune of houses, schools and shops floating in the placid waters on huge buoyant drums.
+That offering in Bai Tu Long Bay is Vung Vieng Fishing Village, a small, colorful commune of houses, schools, and shops floating in the placid waters on huge buoyant drums.
 Locals make their money by showing tourists around the various waterways, pointing out a rural way of life that still exists around the country, just not authentically in Bai Tu Long Bay anymore.
-Still, it is a very interesting place to learn of this completely different way of life, and a very beautiful one too.
+Still, it is a very interesting place to learn of this completely different way of life and a very beautiful one too.

-Cai Beo in Lan Ha Bay is perhaps one a bit more representative of the other fishing villages in the region.
-From the top of Cat Ba Island, you can see many fishing villages still resolutely plying the waters in search of food and a livelihood, with many utilising the same techniques that their ancestors did hundreds of years ago.
-Cai Beo is the only one that’s viable to visit and archaeologists believe it to be the oldest fishing villages in the country.
+Cai Beo in Lan Ha Bay is perhaps a bit more representative of the other fishing villages in the region.
+From the top of Cat Ba Island, you can see many fishing villages still resolutely plying the waters in search of food and a livelihood, with many utilizing the same techniques that their ancestors did hundreds of years ago.
+Cai Beo is the only one that’s viable to visit and archaeologists believe it to be the oldest fishing village in the country.

 Cai Beo Floating Village